How to find the best home equity loan rates

 Take the time to research and compare home equity loan rates.
 By understanding the rates and terms of your loan options, you can make a smart choice and responsibly consolidate your debt, renovate your home or finance a lifelong goal.

 A home equity loan rate is the interest rate you pay on the amount you borrow through a home equity loan.

-Typically, home equity loan rates are fixed, meaning that they are established when the loan application is approved and determined by factors that include the amount you are borrowing, the value of your home and your current mortgage balance (together known as your equity), and your income and credit score.
-Discover Home Loans offers home equity loans with fixed rates that range from 3.99% to 11.99% APR*.
+Typically, home equity loan rates are fixed, meaning that they are established when the loan application is approved.
+These are determined by factors that include the amount you are borrowing, the value of your home and your current mortgage balance (together known as your equity), and your income and credit score.

 How are home equity loan rates calculated?